 Self-directed learning is great, but you need to be honest with yourself in admitting when you’ve hit a wall.
 If you’ve exhausted the blogs and videos and still aren’t understanding things, you need to try something new.
 A structured class with the guidance of an instructor is a great next step.

 More traditional setups like this are a great way to build off what you’ve taught yourself.
-These courses help fill the gaps and provide further explanation of unclear concepts.
+These courses help fill the gaps and provide further explanations of unclear concepts.
 Remember those specific, granular questions only a deep thinker like you would have?
 This is where you get your answers.

 During my GTM course, I got my money’s worth by asking the instructor specific questions relating to my work at Stryve.
 Together, we nerded out on conceptualizing different campaign setups and strategies.
 As a GTM expert with years of focused experience, his one-on-one coaching was far more beneficial than anything I’d find online.

 Now before you go signing up for some course, consider the drawbacks.
 Not all companies are willing to financially back their employee’s desire to learn.
 These courses can get expensive and may not always be worth their price tag.
-Braving the 401 in the middle of winter is always a gamble and never convenient, neither is missing a full two days of work.
+Braving the 401 in the middle of winter is always a gamble and never convenient.
+Neither is missing a full two days of work.
 Course quality aside, you may find yourself in an award-winning class for beginners only to realize that you’re operating at an intermediate level.
 Hope you enjoy rehashing the basics!

 Both self-directed and structured approaches to learning have their strengths, but to fully demonstrate your knowledge, sometimes there ain’t nothin’ to it but to do it.